BHFock/git-cl/docs/tutorial.md

 git cl stash --all
 ```

-- Stashes all active changelists at once
+- Stashes all active changelists at once.

 Tip: Your files aren’t deleted — they’re just “put in a box” until you bring them back with unstash.